cesarvr/EFK-Stack-OSE3/Readme.md

 # Logging solutions for Node.js
-Here are will show different strategies to and use logging API.
+Here are some examples to start using some of the node.js logging API.

 ## Util Module

-The important part here is how we expose the logger API, and we need to stream to stdout of our container, so OSE3 logger infrastructure (EFK)[https://bitbucket.org/bankaudigroup/cesar-logging-infra] can take care of this.
+The important part here is how we expose the logger API and the need to stream to the stdout of our container, so OSE3 logging infrastructure [EFK](https://bitbucket.org/bankaudigroup/cesar-logging-infra) can gather the information and make them available for search through [Kibanna](https://www.elastic.co/products/kibana).

 ### Exposing the API